Ritalin High – The Dangers of Taking This Drug Recrationally

 - Decreased performance at work or school

 - Impaired judgment and changes in priorities

-You will probably wonder why people would choose to get a Ritalin high.
+One may wonder why people would choose to get a Ritalin high?
 This can happen when looking at the side effects, let alone the symptoms of addiction.
 Ritalin increases dopamine in the brain.
-In fact, this is the same chemical that gives you the feeling of euphoria.
+In fact, this is the same chemical that gives the feeling of euphoria.
 They often use Ritalin to enhance performance, or simply recreationally.
 This is when Ritalin goes from ‘’use’’ to ‘’abuse’’.
-When you snort Ritalin, it has a similar effect to that of cocaine.
+Snorting Ritalin, it has a similar effect to that of cocaine.

 How is Ritalin Abused?